neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 **Sensory Processing Challenges** - /struggles/sensory-processing-challenges.html
 Over- or under-responsivity to sounds, textures, lights, and other sensory input.
 Page covers identifying triggers and creating sensory-friendly environments.

+**Akathisia** - /struggles/akathisia.html
+Inner restlessness and overwhelming urge to move that feels impossible to satisfy.
+Page covers recognizing this neurological condition, distinguishing it from typical restlessness, and strategies for managing movement needs while addressing potential medication causes.

 **Stimming and Self-Regulation** - /struggles/stimming-and-self-regulation.html
 Repetitive behaviors that help you regulate but may draw unwanted attention.
 Page validates stimming while offering strategies for different social contexts.